 Kate's book, The City Cook: Big City, Small Kitchen, Limitless Ingredients, No Time, was published by Simon & Schuster in 2010.
 Author and former New York Times food writer Molly O'Neill said of it, "Her book makes me want to eat the whole city all over again."
 James Beard Lifetime Achievement Award winner Barbara Kafka said, "Learning to cook, you need this book….
 For resources, you need this book.
 In short, you need this book."
 Another James Beard winner, Roy Finamore, summed it up with "Kate McDonough has exactly the right idea: making shopping and cooking part of your daily life.
 Her savvy strategies and recipes show how simple and delicious this can be."
 She is also a contributor to Paris: The Collected Traveler, published by Random House, Inc.

 So here's to cooking at home in the big city.
-You’ll be healthier, thinner, richer, and unless you’re at a restaurant with someone named Batali or Keller in the kitchen, you'll probably eat better, too.
+You’ll be healthier, thinner, richer, and unless you’re at a restaurant with someone named Boulud or Robbins in the kitchen, you'll probably eat better, too.